NYC Crohn’s Disease Specialist Doctor / Gastroenterologist

 Crohn’s disease affects different intestinal spots in different people.
 Common symptoms include:

 - Unexplained weight loss

 Less common symptoms include blocked bowels, fever, fatigue, skin problems, inflamed liver and even arthritis.
 If you suffer from Crohn’s disease, cigarette smoking, infections or hormonal changes can instigate the disease.
-Most sufferers experience mild or no symptoms for long periods of time.
-Very few have ongoing symptoms.

 Causes of Crohn’s Disease

 Although the exact cause of Crohn’s disease is unknown, stress and diet are not the culprits, as previously believed.
 The two most likely causes are an improperly functioning immune system and/or heredity.
 Both of these are still theories at this point.

 You are more likely to get Crohn’s disease if you fall into one of these categories:

 - Not yet 30 years old

 - Live in a city or urban area

 Diagnosing Crohn’s Disease